1 A schematic overview of the Emu Speech Database Management System

 • Find all [i] vowels in the first syllable of trisyllabic accented words, but only if they are preceded by a function word in any L% intonational phrase.

-1. From 2002–2006, the Advanced Speech Signal Processor (ASSP) toolkit developed by Michel Scheffers of the IPdS, University of Kiel was integrated into Emu (Bombien et al. 2006).
-ASSP then morphed into the R package wrassp ca. 2014.
+1. Since the mid-00s, the Advanced Speech Signal Processor (ASSP) toolkit developed by Michel Scheffers of the IPdS, University of Kiel has been integrated into Emu (Bombien et al. 2006).
+ASSP since morphed into the R package wrassp ca. 2014.

-2. In the last few years, the Emu engine was completely overhauled by Raphael Winkelmann with many excellent new features (see also Winkelmann, Harrington, and Jänsch 2017), e.g.:
+2. In the past decade or so, the Emu engine has been completely overhauled by Raphael Winkelmann with many excellent new features (see also Winkelmann, Harrington, and Jänsch 2017), e.g.:

 • Emu is launched and operates entirely within the R programming environment.